k2view-academy/K2View-Academy/articles/16_deploy_fabric/01_deploy_Fabric_project.md

 - **Deployment of Logical Units**, each LU should be deployed separately.
   - When needed, a deployment can be performed on a specific LU if only that LU has been modified.
 - **Deployment of Broadway flows** as part of the LU to which they belong.
-- **Deployment of References objects**, when they exist in a Project.
+- **Deployment of References objects**, when they exist in a project.
 All Reference (common) tables are deployed together.
-- **Deployment of Web Services**, when they exist in the Project.
+- **Deployment of Web Services**, when they exist in the project.
 The following deployment options are available:
   - Deployment of all Web Services.
   - Deployment of selected Web Services category files.
   - Deployment of selected Web Services.
-- **Deployment of Graphit**, when they exist in the Project.
+- **Deployment of Graphit**, when they exist in the project.
 The following deployment options are available:
   - Each Graphit object can be deployed separately or all Graphit objects can be deployed as part of the Web Services.
 - [**Deployment of Environments**].  <!--Future link to DROP 2 item-->